Standard 4 - Planning Instruction and Designing Learning Experiences for All Students

 As teachers develop, they may ask, “How do I…” or “Why do I…”

-• use my knowledge of subject matter and my students to plan and appropriately pace instructional activities within a lesson and over time?
+Use knowledge of subject matter and students to pace instruction over time

-• check for understanding, prepare for adjustments, remediate or accelerate instruction, and individualize when appropriate?
+Check for understanding, prepare for adjustments, and individualize when appropriate